nicheinc/postgres-import-wizard/README.md

   --table TABLE         Name of table to create (default: None)
 ```

-Executing the `wizard` will generate a `logs/` folder in you working directory
+Executing the `wizard` will print log messages on standard out within your
-containing a file of the log messages generated during your most recent run.
+shell.
+It will also persist messages from your most recent run in a file under
-These log messages are also printed to your shell.
-Log settings can be
+a `logs/` folder in your working directory.
+Log settings can be configured in
-configured in `log.py`.
+`log.py`, and the `logs/` folder can safely be removed whenever.

 ## Examples <a name="examples"></a>